Blog, Moments in Time

 This was part of the mystery of Glencoe.
 This was part of the mystical experience.

-As I stood in front of the Three Sisters, the three famous mountain peaks of Glencoe, the cold, barren landscapes offered to teach me something about life.
-About the unknown.
-About mystery.
+As I stood before the Three Sisters, Glencoe’s three famous mountain peaks, the cold, barren landscapes offered to teach me something about life—about the unknown, about mystery.

-We all yearn for the moments that transcend us into a deeper meaning of life.
-The moments when we experience the good and beautiful in someone or something.
-The moments that literally make us lose track of time.
+We all yearn for moments that transcend us into a deeper meaning of life.
+We yearn for moments when we experience the good and beautiful in someone or something, moments that make us lose track of time.

-These moments, whether we consciously know it or not, drip in mystery.
-For there is not a formula for explaining beauty.
-Instead, beauty arrests us and captivates us with no words or explanation needed.
-There is not an equation to learn to experience the power of redemptive suffering.
-Nor is there a life course to take to learn to love sacrificially.
+Whether we consciously know it or not, these moments drip in mystery, for there is no formula for explaining beauty.
+Instead, beauty arrests and captivates us without words or explanation.
+There is no equation for learning to experience the power of redemptive suffering, nor is there a life course to learn to love sacrificially.
 All of these things are, in some ways, a mystery.

-Nevertheless, in today’s post-modern world, it seems that we are losing the wonder of mystery.
-The very mention is met with skepticism and/or restraint, great disdain and anger, or worse still, apathy.
-It seems that if we can’t explain something with words or proof, it simply can’t exist.
+Nevertheless, in today’s postmodern world, we seem to lose the wonder of mystery.
+The very mention of it is met with skepticism and/or restraint, great disdain and anger, or worse, apathy.
+If we can’t explain something with words or proof, it simply can’t exist.

-Still, there I stood in one of the most rugged and barren landscapes I have ever seen, being offered a profound peace, silently through all of my senses.
-With every faint sight of a sunray, or sharp wind gust, or drenching raindrop, the landscape and weather were drawing me into a mystery—a mystery of peace that went beyond something I could fathom or manufacture on my own.
+Still, there I stood in one of the most rugged and barren landscapes I have ever seen, silently being offered a profound peace through all of my senses.
+With every faint sight of a sunray, sharp wind gust, or drenching raindrop, the landscape and weather drew me into a mystery—a mystery of peace that went beyond something I could fathom or manufacture on my own.

 Glencoe became a microcosm of a soul.